-But how quickly is it actually growing?
+But how quickly is it growing?

 What does this mean?
 There are three main parties affected: the end users, the app makers, and the app infrastructure.

 For app infrastructure, it’s a gold rush.
 All the technologies that emerged to help you build and monetize mobile are now emerging to help do the same on mobile.
 That includes hosting, analytics, databases, payments, video, CDNs, and more.
-To date, MightySignal has indexed 6,500 of these mobile infrastructure companies, and that number is growing quickly.
+To date, MightySignal has indexed 6,500 of these mobile infrastructure companies, and that number is multiplying.

 All in all, it’s a great time for mobile, no matter what bucket you’re in.
 Each drives the other, as better infrastructure enables better apps meaning better experiences for users.
-On the flip-side, more users coming online through mobile means more opportunity for app makers which pulls up the infrastructure market.
+On the flip-side, more users coming online through mobile means more opportunity for app makers, which pulls up the infrastructure market.
 At MightySignal, we’ll be tracking it all and providing the most up to date analysis!

 At MightySignal, we’re building a complete index of the mobile app economy, from what apps exist and what technologies they’re built on, to which ones are most active.
 Contact us here to start your free two-week trial.